Did you know that the very first European convicts to land in Australia did so in 1788?

 The punishment for stealing in Britain at the time was usually imprisonment.
 However, so many people were being arrested for minor crimes, that the regular prisons soon ran out of room for them.

-They tied up the unused ships on rivers and locked criminals in them.
+To do this, they tied up the unused ships on rivers and locked criminals in them, often in appalling conditions.

 However, even the hulks began to run out of room and the government needed a third solution.